What are equities?

 In his July 2015 Budget, then-Chancellor George Osborne announced reform to how dividends are taxed.
-Starting at the beginning of the 2016-17 tax year, investors receive a £5,000 allowance, meaning the first £5,000 of dividend income is tax-free.
+Since April 2018, this allowance has rested at £2,000.

 After this, dividends are taxed at 7.5% if you are a basic-rate taxpayer; 32.5% if you are a higher-rate taxpayer; and 38.1% if you are an additional-rate taxpayer.

 When you sell your shares, you might be liable to pay capital gains tax on any gains you make over £12,300 in the 2020-21 tax year.